Processed Foods

 • Food Safety

-Food safety, as it relates to production quality, spoilage, contamination, supply chain traceability, and allergy labelling, can materially affect processed foods entities.
-Food safety recalls can happen for numerous reasons, including packaging defects, food contamination, spoilage, and mislabeling.
-Food safety issues that arise within an entity’s supply chain typically result in recalls of final products and can also influence the brand reputation, operations, and revenue of processed foods entities.
-Supply chain traceability is a great concern for entities in the industry, particularly amid new regulations.
-Poor management of food quality and safety may lead to damage to brand value, lower revenues, and increased costs associated with recalls, fines, lost inventory, and/or litigation.
-Obtaining food safety certifications or ensuring suppliers meet food safety guidelines may help entities in the industry safeguard product safety and communicate the quality of their products to retailers and consumers.
+As it relates to production quality, spoilage, contamination, supply chain traceability and allergy labelling, food safety can significantly affect entities in the Processed Foods industry.
+Food safety recalls can happen for numerous reasons, including packaging defects, food contamination, spoilage and mislabelling.
+Food safety issues that arise within an entity’s supply chain often result in recalls of final products, with consequences on the brand reputation, operations and revenue of entities.
+Supply chain traceability is a major concern for entities in the industry.
+Poor management of food quality and safety may impair brand value, reduce revenues and increase costs associated with recalls, fines, lost inventory or litigation.
+Obtaining food safety certifications and ensuring suppliers meet food safety guidelines may help entities in the industry safeguard product safety and communicate the quality of their products to retailers and consumers.

 Customer Welfare